3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

 \subsection{Initialization}

 Proper initialization has been shown to be crucial, as it directly affects the optimization process~\cite{jung2024relaxing}.
 The initialization of 3DGS is typically performed using sparse points derived from Structure-from-Motion (SfM) or through random generation.
-However, these methods are often unreliable, especially under weak supervision signals, such as sparse view settings and generative tasks.
+However, these methods are often unreliable, especially under weak supervision signals.